 A hernia mesh lawsuit will take one to three years to settle, depending on the case.
 Only in rare circumstances will it take less than a year to resolve.

 If you have experienced an injury from defective mesh used for your hernia repair, you are eligible for compensation.

 Filing a Bard hernia mesh lawsuit can give you the funds you need to deal with the resulting medical bills from the organ and tissue perforation caused by hernia mesh products.

-The qualified personal injury lawyers at Schmidt and Clark can help you seek damages in your hernia mesh lawsuit.
+The qualified personal injury lawyers at Schmidt & Clark, LLP can help you seek damages in your hernia mesh lawsuit.
 Our personal injury lawyers are handling several cases nationwide and accepting lawsuits in all 50 states.